Maria introduces this section on note-making

 Elena, Alessandro and Saira talk about good reasons for making notes

 - Video transcript

 Elena: So I very much prefer writing my notes.
-I know it might be faster to type them, but I think that active studying by actively using your brain and even your hands, writing the action of writing down the notes I think is very helpful because it actually sticks to you more and even I think diagrams maybe jotting down a quick diagram instead of writing down word for word.
-But the lecture saying is much more helpful, much quicker.
+I know it might be faster to type them, but I think that active studying, by actively using your brain and even your hands, the action of writing down the notes I think is very helpful because it actually sticks to you more and even I think diagrams, maybe jotting down a quick diagram instead of writing down word for word what the lecturer is saying is much more helpful, much quicker.
 And if you're a visual learner, that is actually much more useful to you.
 And I'm actually a visual learner.
 So that's why I like jotting down some diagrams.
-And then, yes, key words.
-Definitely key words, maybe words you want to include in your vocabulary.
-For example, as a biomedical sciences student.
-Scientific language is something you're not really born with.
-So, if when a lecture or if you see an electric slide in a presentation or scientific word which you're not aware of, I would just jot it down.
+And then, yes, key words, definitely key words - maybe words you want to include in your vocabulary.
+For example, as a biomedical sciences student, scientific language is something you're not really born with.
+So, if when a lecturer, or if you see in a lecture slide in a presentation a scientific word which you're not aware of, I would just jot it down.
 Then later, search it up, write the definition, and it sticks with me so I can develop also my language, scientific language.

-Alessandro: After I took the notes in the main lecture that happens live, I usually take the notes when I rewatch a lecture, I take it by hand because they have much more time to write.
+Alessandro: After I took the notes in the main lecture that happens live, I usually take the notes when I rewatch a lecture, I take it by hand because then I have much more time to write.
 And also, for me, writing down, it helps me memorise much better.

 Why make notes?